anandsr724/anandsr724.github.io/_posts/2024-08-18-solving_handwritten_equations_using_deep_learning.md

 ---
 layout: post
-title: Solving Handwritten Equations with Deep Learning - A Step-by-Step Guide
+title: Solving Handwritten Equations with Deep Learning
-date: 2024-04-15 16:40:16
+date: 2024-08-18 16:40:16
-description: this is a test
+description: A Step-by-Step Guide
-tags: formatting links
+tags: compputer-vision math
-categories: sample-posts
+categories: project-blog
 ---

 In today's digital age, machine learning (ML) has revolutionized numerous fields, including image recognition and natural language processing.
 One intriguing problem that combines both these areas is the automatic solving of handwritten mathematical equations.
 Imagine taking a picture of a complex equation and having a machine instantly provide the solution.
 This blog post delves into how I built a machine learning model to achieve just that.